cossacklabs/product-docs/acra/security-controls/sql-firewall/_index.md

 Next, see the explanation for each handler below, in order of importance.

-⚙️**Need help with configuring AcraCensor?
-Check out the [engineering examples](https://github.com/cossacklabs/acra-engineering-demo/#example-6-sql-injections-prevention-with-acra)!**⚙️
+Need help with configuring AcraCensor?
+Check out the [SQL injections prevention with Acra example project](https://github.com/cossacklabs/acra-engineering-demo/#example-6-sql-injections-prevention-with-acra).